kasnder/GreaseMilkyway/README.md

 Contributions are welcome!
 Feel free to submit issues and pull requests.

+### Default Rules

+The app comes with a set of default rules to help users get started.
+These rules are stored in [`app/src/main/assets/distraction_rules.txt`](https://github.com/konradkollnig/GreaseMilkyway2/blob/main/app/src/main/assets/distraction_rules.txt).
+We welcome contributions to improve these rules!
+If you've found a way to block distracting content in an app, please consider:

+1. Testing your rule thoroughly
+2. Adding a clear comment explaining what the rule blocks
+3. Submitting a pull request with your addition

+Each rule should follow the format described in the [Rule Format](#rule-format) section above.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.